Mees-Molenaar/colloquium/README.md

 This is the Jupyter Notebook that was used to retrieve the proteins from the EuropePMC database.
 Additionally, with this protein list the edge-list was created.

+The Notebook is largely based on Dr Magnus Palmblad's KNIME workflow, which can be reviewed [here](https://github.com/magnuspalmblad/EuropePMC2ChEBI).

 > Literature_Review_Mees_final.pdf

 Final version of the complete report.